saarib2405/Machine-Learning/README.md

 # Machine Learning Algorithms Implementation

-A comprehensive collection of machine learning algorithms implemented in Python using Jupyter notebooks.
+A comprehensive collection of Machine Learning algorithms implemented in Python using Jupyter notebooks.
 This repository contains implementations of various classification, regression, and clustering algorithms.

 ## Algorithms Included